WHAT IS THIS WEB PAGE ABOUT?

 |

-In file perm.4 you will want to edit the line containing /proc from:
+In file "perm.4" you will want to edit the line containing /proc from:

 /proc root.adm 550 |

-| change permissions to: |
+change permissions to: |

-/proc root.paccess 550 |
+/proc/ root.paccess 550 |

-| and insert this new line for a new BOINC directory: |
+and insert these new lines for a new BOINC directory: |

-/opt/BOINC boinc.boincg 750 |
+/opt/ root.adm 751 /opt/BOINC/ boinc.boincg 750 |

 ADJUST YOUR HOSTS FILE TO REFLECT YOUR COMPUTER NAME TO THE BOINC SERVERS